-- Commissioner Nick Fish – provides direct support to neighborhood businesses and business districts as Venture Portland’s City Council Liaison
+- City Council Liaison – provides direct support to neighborhood businesses and business districts

 Current issues being watched on behalf of business districts include:

-- Livability and Public Safety – secured 20 new police officers in 2018; advocated for increased public safety services in neighborhood business districts
+- Livability and Public Safety – advocated for increased public safety services in neighborhood business districts

 - Holiday Construction Blackout (no permits issued) – protected retail sales with a City moratorium on construction/closure permits between Black Friday-Christmas

 - Zoning – represents district interests on zoning/design overlay, apartment building parking, non-conforming use and fees; advocated to maintain Industrial Sanctuaries/Employment land